 Is/Are there any specific people in your family that you can attribute your love for music to?

-My entire family, my dad absolutely loved singing and being our vocal coach and tutor.
+, my dad absolutely loved singing and being our vocal coach and tutor.
 My mum loved family worship and whenever she had those, she would have us singing hymn notes and my dad was very particular about how you would sing.
 He would always put us in musicals, always insisted that we watch musical shows, I remember watching the Phantom of the Opera, it was a three-hour show and I was moved beyond.
 My little sister helped groom me, she groomed me a lot, till this point she still continues and contributes a lot to my music.
 My older sister and I used to sing together in church.
 My little brother is a producer, so yeah, basically the entire family.

 What artists or songs are ingrained in your upbringing?